What is a limited company loan?

 Unsecured limited company loans: an unsecured loan does not require you to pledge any business assets or collateral.
 This makes the application process faster and simpler since you don’t have to undergo asset valuations.
 Keep in mind: because there’s no collateral, lenders often ask for a personal guarantee as a condition for an unsecured loan.
 Unsecured loans are suitable for companies that don’t have significant assets to offer or prefer not to risk them, but they may come with slightly higher interest rates or lower borrowing limits due to the higher risk for the lender.

-Within these categories, limited companies can access a wide range of finance options, from traditional term loans and commercial mortgages to business credit lines, invoice financing, and even Start Up Loans for newer businesses.
+Within these categories, limited companies can access a wide range of finance options, from traditional term loans and commercial mortgages to business credit lines and invoice financing.
 The right option will depend on your company’s needs and circumstances, such as whether you require a large lump sum upfront or flexible access to funds over time.
 To find the right fit funding, start by exploring the loan types in the Insights section of our website.
 You can also discuss your funding needs with a specialist by signing up for free on our platform.

-Tip: keeping an eye on your business credit score regularly can help, with a free Capitalise account, you can check your business credit rating at no cost and spot issues early.
+Successfully repaying a loan improves your credit score, helping you secure better terms on future borrowing, negotiate with suppliers, and build trust with partners.
+Keeping an eye on your business credit score regularly can help, with a free Capitalise account, you can check your business credit rating and spot issues early.

 Being clear on the risks and responsibilities that come with a limited company loan will help you make a confident, informed decision: